yapishu/essays/shm/readme.md

 ---

-## part 2: they don't want you to know this, but every computer is a server
+## praxis: they don't want you to know this, but every computer is a server

 ### how to run a node in the den of your abode

 Most PCs and single board computers manufactured within the last ten years are well-suited to be converted into a sovereign personal server.
 Understanding the minimum technical requirements, choosing an operating system, and understanding remote access and controlare the keys to getting a personal server up and running.
 You an build a server from new components from scratch, or act resourcefully and build a perfectly capable server from parts and old devices you have laying around.

 ### Selecting hardware

 Don't overlook the potential lying dormant in old laptops, retired desktops, or unused motherboards.
 Reclaiming junked or unused hardware not only saves resources, but in some cases may be your only viable option.
 Most computers are capable of most things that you want to use them for.

 #### Laptops

 Laptops may not be the first thing that 'personal server' conjures to mind, but they carry some advantages.

 **All-in-One** -- laptops are self-contained units with built-in display screens, keyboards, and trackpads.
 This can be useful in circumstances where you need direct access, like during initial setup or network outages.

 **Power failover** -- Laptops are equipped with batteries, which let it keep running during power interruptions.
 In case of outages or fluctuations, your server can continue running smoothly, ensuring uninterrupted access.

 **Resource Efficiency** -- While old laptops might not match the processing power of modern systems, they are more than capable of handling basic server tasks such as file sharing, long-running background tasks, and P2P communications.

 #### Desktop PCs

 Repurposing an old PC as a personal server offers some distinct advantages over using a laptop or a single-board computer.
 They can often be obtained cheaply -- look on ebay for used micro PCs.

 **Power** -- PCs typically have the most powerful CPUs of any of the categories of devices used for personal servers (when compared to devices manufactured in